asokero/amix-unix-boot/README.md

 syntax so GCC could build them.
 That is why the files still carry Commodore's 1991 copyright header while the program as a whole is his.

-*(This README described the program as Commodore's until 2026-08-15.
-It was wrong, and the correction came from an Amiga historian rather than from the files — the Commodore headers inside the sources make the mistake an easy one to make and a hard one to notice.)*

 This repository ships **none of the original `unix_boot` source files**.
 Two independent
 reasons: every source file in the archive carries Commodore's 1991 copyright — checked, all ten of them, and none carries Markus Wild's name — and no licence is stated for his own work on